robmathews/search_context/README.md

 ## Integration with tsearch

 This scope can be integrated with the tsearch query like this:
-    Author.where("to_tsquery(?,?) @@ context_search_terms",SearchTerm.search_config, SearchTerm.fuzzy_match_as_tsvector('Charlie'))
+    Author.fuzzy_match('James Blish')

+Look in the search context class for the Query module (ie, in search_context.rb in this example) for the implementation of fuzzy_match for your class.
 This is only an example of what you can do, really you'll be wanting to author something tsearch specific pretty quickly using features like weighting.
 Therefore this gems approach is only to sketch an outline and provide useful functions and tools for you to extend.

 ## Generation of scopes in a module for each Context